vippsas/vipps-psp-api/vipps-psp-api.md

 #### Skip landing page

-_Only available for whitelisted sale units._
+_Only available for whitelisted sales units._

-**Please note:** This feature has to be enabled by Vipps for eligible sale units.
-The sale units must be whitelisted by Vipps.
+**Please note:** This feature has to be enabled by Vipps for eligible sales units.
+The sales units must be whitelisted by Vipps.
 Skipping the landing page is typically used at physical points of sale where there is no display available.

 See